Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## Abstract ## {#abstract}

-   This document presents the DASH-IF Live Media Ingest Protocol Specification where two protocol interfaces are defined.
-Interface-1 (CMAF Ingest) is based on fragmented MP4 as defined in CMAF.
-Interface-2 is based on DASH and HLS as specified by the MPEG and IETF, respectively.
-Both interfaces use the HTTP POST (or PUT) method to transmit media objects from the ingest source to the receiving entity.
-The protocol interfaces also support carriage of timed metadata and timed text.
-Examples workflows using these interfaces, and guidelines for redundancy and failover are also presented.
+   Two closely related protocol interfaces are defined: CMAF Ingest (Interface-1) based on fragmented MP4 and DASH/HLS Ingest (Interface-2) based on DASH and HLS.
+Both interfaces use the HTTP POST (or PUT) method to transmit media objects from an ingest source to a receiving entity.
+These interfaces support carriage of audiovisual media, timed metadata and timed text.
+Examples of workflows using these interfaces are provided.
+In addition, guidelines for synchronization of multiple ingest sources, redundancy and failover are presented.

 ## Copyright Notice and Disclaimer ## {#copyrights}